Representation learning in cerebellum-like structures: Functional relevance of plasticity in expansion layers

 In sum, non‑associative, Hebbian‑like plasticity and repetition‑induced suppression could work together to enhance later associative learning.
 The former makes the circuit respond reliably to variable inputs, thereby improving generalization, while the latter suppresses responses to irrelevant stimuli and overlapping inputs, thus enhancing discrimination.
 However, this raises an apparent paradox: repeated exposure to a stimulus should both, increase reliability of responses that encode its features (e.g., through Hebbian potentiation), and weaken overall responses to this stimulus (suppression).
 Strikingly, recent developments in predictive representation learning provide a possible solution to this through a cooperation of inhibitory and excitatory plasticity~\cite{mikulasch2021local}.
-Here, inhibition is rapidly potentiated to suppress predictable inputs, and then gates synaptic potentiation at principal cell dendrites to allow enhanced responses only for a very selective set of principal cells (Box~\ref{info:theory} and Figure~\ref{fig:plasticity}A,E).
-Notably, a realistic model of cerebellum plasticity has also shown that the gating of plasticity by inhibition and post-synaptic calcium leads to a specialization of granule cells to different input features~\cite{casali2020cellular}.
-Thus, a tight coordination of excitatory and inhibitory plasticity could be a mechanism that allows expansion layer plasticity to improve both, generalization and discrimination for better pattern separation and subsequent associative learning.
+Here, inhibition is rapidly potentiated to suppress predictable inputs, as observed in the granule layer~\cite{mapelli2016heterosynaptic}, and then gates synaptic potentiation at principal cell dendrites to allow enhanced responses only for a very selective set of principal cells (Box~\ref{info:theory} and Figure~\ref{fig:plasticity}A,E).
+Notably, a realistic model of cerebellum plasticity has also shown that the gating of MF plasticity by inhibition and post-synaptic calcium leads to a specialization of granule cells to different input features~\cite{casali2020cellular}.
+Finally, the potentiation of excitation \emph{and} inhibition leads also to a temporal sparsening of responses over time~\cite{mapelli2016heterosynaptic}, hence enabling a low latency, temporally precise response instead of an overall increase of depolarization or spike rate (Figure~\ref{fig:plasticity}F)~\cite{d2009timing, pali2024understanding}.
+Thus, a tight coordination of excitatory and inhibitory plasticity could be a mechanism that allows expansion layer plasticity to improve both, generalization and discrimination, as well as response timing for better pattern separation and subsequent associative learning.